Elektrobit/crinit/doc/adr/adr-signature-storage.md

 ## Assumption

-As described in [Storage scheme for public keys](adr-pubkey-storage.md) the master key to verify is stored in the kernel key ring and further keys (signed/verified by the master key) are stored in the filesystem.
+As described in [Storage scheme for public keys](adr-pubkey-storage.md) the root key to verify is stored in the kernel key ring and further keys (signed/verified by the root key) are stored in the filesystem.

-The master key may be identified by a keyID configurable via the Kernel command line.
-All trusted keys including the master key are used to verify the signatures described here.
+The root key may be identified by a keyID configurable via the Kernel command line.
+All trusted keys including the root key are used to verify the signatures described here.
 There is no keyID used to identify the key needed to verify a particular signature.

 Reason why this does not consume too many cpu cycles:
 - the hash (SHA256) of the data to be verified is calculated only once